intel/intel-device-plugins-for-kubernetes/cmd/fpga_plugin/README.md

 ### Choose mode for FPGA device plugin

-You can run the FPGA device plugin in either afu or region mode.
+You can run the FPGA device plugin in either af or region mode.

-#### Run FPGA device plugin in afu mode
+#### Run FPGA device plugin in af mode

 1. Run FPGA device plugin as administrator:
 ```